Tonyhauatust/Numerical-simulation-of-foams/README.md

 # Numerical simulation of bubbles by using Active Vertex Model

 ## **Project Intro**
 This project is for simulating two types of bubble conditions with and without pressure difference.
-To simulate the bubble condition with uniform pressure, we borrow an active vertex model numberical simulation from biological cell simulation.
+To simulate the bubble condition with uniform pressure, we borrow an active vertex model numerical simulation from biological cell simulation.
 We also include a simulation with pressure difference a paper for comparison.

 ### **1. Minimization of energy**